Rome for Digital Nomads: The Ultimate Guide (by a Local Digital Nomad)

 However, I advise against renting a car unless you plan to venture outside the city, as traffic congestion, lack of parking, and good public transport connections make it impractical.

-How is the Internet Connection in Rome?
+How is the Internet Connectivity in Rome?

 Rome has an excellent internet connection across all areas.